 Akka Mahadevi.
 India, c.
 1130 – 1160.

-While Heloise preferred mortal love to the Divine, Mahadevi held the opposite view.
+While Heloise definitely favored mortal love over divine love, Mahadevi held the opposite view.
 She was in love with the Divine and scorned mortal love: “Take these husbands who die and decay,” she wrote, for “More and more I am in love with my husband known by the name of Chennamallikarjuna (God).”

 Mahadevi was born around 1130 in Karnataka, India.
 When she was about 10, her family introduced her to the worship of Shiva (another name for God).
 By her teens she had decided to dedicate her life to Shiva.

-Legend says, although not all scholars agree, that the local ruler, Kausika, chose her for a wife because he was dazzled by her beauty.
+Legend says, although not all scholars agree, that the local ruler Kausika chose her to be his wife because he was dazzled by her beauty.
 Supposedly, she accepted under the condition that the marriage was not to be consummated, ever.
 The king agreed, but after a while he could not keep his side of the deal.
 Mahadevi abandoned the palace.
-And as she was leaving, Kausika demanded she returned all the jewels and clothing he had given her.
+And as she was leaving, scorned Kausika demanded she returned all the jewels and clothing he had given her.
 She obliged.
 And walked out of the palace naked.